mr-eshua/zowe-cli-zos-restart-jobs-plugin/README.md

 # IBM z/OS Jobs Restart Plug-in for Zowe CLI

-The IBM z/OS Jobs Restart Plug-in for Zowe CLI lets you extend Zowe CLI to restart specified jobs.
+The IBM z/OS Jobs Restart Plug-in for Zowe CLI lets you extend Zowe CLI to allow restart operation for z/OS jobs.

 - [How the plug-in works](#how-the-plug-in-works)
 - [Known issues](#known-issues)